 What are the different types of braces?

 Were you aware that there are different types of braces other than the traditional metal kind?
 Thanks to the fact that orthodontic treatment has advanced in the past few decades, patients with unique needs or preferences have options when it comes to braces.
-Today, we'll explain the types of metal braces available at our office in BC and Alberta.
+Today, we'll explain the types of metal braces available at our office in BC.

 Metal Braces (Traditional)